 Over the last several months, I’ve learned that even Medicare leaves me out in the cold.
 I’ve been on Medicare since 2006 due to disability.
 I’ve had no major events occur.
 Lucky me.

 My fall on October 28th of this year has left me reeling.
 I’m a do-it-yourselfer.
 In other words, “Do it yourself, Dammit.”
 By the time I needed help and knew it, it was too late.
 I asked for it anyway.
 I told the Physician’s Assistant at Physicians’ Associates that I would not be able to take care of myself for a few days.
 I requested rehab.
 She declined.
 They kept trying to shove homecare at me.
 Problem was—I could not get from the third floor to the first floor to let them in.
 Is this a Medicare thing?

 I lay in bed—reassuring myself it would get better—while being able to provide myself with only one bowl of oatmeal in five days.
 I was simply in too much pain to move.
 I kept telling myself it would be over soon.
 I would heal.
 But a whisper kept echoing in my mind—I’m an old bag now.
 I found myself wondering how soon soon would be.
 Would soon come at all?

 My body is considered to be frail.
-I have Multiple Sclerosis.
+I have Autoimmune Disease.
 I’m obviously crippled through no fault of my own.
 And I’m on my own.
 My reclusive life has not served me.

 Medicare slashes medical charges practically to pennies on the dollar, and then only pays 80% of that.
 It is necessary to purchase a rider policy to take up the slack.
 If you’re unfortunate enough to get on Medicaid, they want to know about everything you own in order to acquire your possessions if your expenses get too high.